-For over 20 years, Keely has been actively involved as a volunteer/board member in several community organizations on Long Island, with experience in running fundraisers to raise funding & awareness for breast cancer, children athletics and many other community endeavors.
-She was previously employed as IVF Research Technician for over 10 years, working side by side with fertility specialists at: University of Penn Medical School and LI IVF.
-Her education and hands on experiences will help to guide the foundation in a direction of success.
+For over 20 years, Keely has been actively involved as a volunteer/board member in several community organizations on Long Island, with experience in running fundraisers to raise funding & awareness for breast cancer, children athletics, and many other community endeavors.
+She was previously employed as IVF Research Technician for over 10 years, working side by side with fertility specialists at the University of Penn Medical School and LI IVF.
+Her education and hands-on experiences will help to guide the foundation in a direction of success.

 Bachelor of Science in Biochemistry from SUNY Stony Brook, 1982